Steps how to retain employees?

 They have various training programs that start early with college internships and a Technology Direct College Hire program.
 Southwest Airlines University provides virtual and in-person training to not only increase skills for the job and to foster personal growth and development.
 “Days in the field” provides on-the-job training aimed at the future in which they can experience other departments they may want to grow into.
 Lastly, “leadership development” assists with individual development as well as that of the company.
 Instead of hiring from outside for management and c-suite positions, employees are simply promoted from within after completing this rigorous training.
 This is retention at its finest.

-How Can Startup Tandem HR Help?
+How Can Startup Tandem HR Help You To Retain Employees?

 If you follow these simple steps, you can retain your employees for years to come.
 Although it may take some time and money to implement culture and training programs up front, the cost is minimal compared to turnover and/or implementing these programs down the road.